AlanBPA/virtual_iridium/README.md

 ```
 $ echo -en "message123" > /dev/pts/3
 ```
 The -en option is to recognize \ as an escape character and to omit sending a newline character at the end.

+## Simple script for sending messages through port

 Because you need to write that same line for every message sent through the port, there is a little script included to simplify the process:
 ```
 $ cd /path/to/virtual_iridium/python
 $ ./send_at.sh